19. Tael, mace, candareen

-While tael was commonly circulated in the local markets, the postcard also mentioned Haikwan tael.
-Haikwan was a transliteration the Chinese word 海關, i.e., the Imperial Maritime Customs.
-Haikwan tael (海關兩) was the customs unit of tael designed as a uniform unit for the payment of customs duties.
-The flag printed at the bottom left of the postcard was the flag of the China Merchants Steam Navigation Company (輪船招商局), which was established in 1872 and founded by Li Hongzhang (李鴻章).
-The company was renamed China Merchants Group (招商局集團) in 1985 and its head office is in Hong Kong.
+Another piece of information from the postcard is different types of tael.
+While tael was used in the market, Haikwan tael (海hoi2kwan1loeng2) designed a uniform unit for paying customs duties.
+Haikwan was a transliteration of 海關 ‘customs’, i.e., the Imperial Maritime Customs of the Qing government.
+100 dollars (pesos) was about 72 Haikwan taels.
+As a weight unit, one Haikwan tael was equivalent to 590,35 grains of pure silver at the time of the postcard.
+The flag at the bottom left of the postcard was the flag of the China Merchants Steam Navigation Company (輪船招商局).
+The company was established in 1872 and founded by Li Hongzhang (李鴻章).
+It was renamed China Merchants Group (招商局集團) in 1985 and the current head office is in Hong Kong.

 1st.
 The ( ) Kew-au shroff-shop, of which the responsible person is ( ) Yé-Kin-hung, in Government employ.